Benefits of ERP: Why Enterprise Resource Planning matters

 • Predictive analytics to anticipate trends

-4. Cost reduction and resource optimization
+4. Cost reduction and smarter resource use

 ERP systems reduce costs in several ways: